Client Care & Our Complaints Policy

 The Legal Ombudsman Service

-Should you wish to refer your complaint to the Legal Ombudsman Service, they will require you to have already made your complaint to us and allowed us up to eight weeks to provide a full response.
+Should you wish to refer your complaint to the Legal Ombudsman Service, they will require you to have already made your complaint to us.
 The Legal Ombudsman Service will require copies of your complaint and our response.

 Examples of where the SRA could help include: